beneccles/crossover-mod-manager/README.md

 - Built for the Cyberpunk 2077 modding community
 - Designed to work seamlessly with NexusMods
-- Optimized for Mac users running games through Crossover test
+- Optimized for Mac users running games through Crossover 25.